BernhardWenzel/markdown-search/README.md

 # Search engine for local markdown files with tagging

 This is a local search engine that is optimized for markdown files.
 It takes advantage of markdown syntax by giving boost to words in headlines, emphasis and other markup.
-One special feature is that it treats the first line of a markdown file as a list of **tags** (this behaviour is configurable, this line can be prefixed with a term or switched off).
+One special feature is that it treats the first line of a markdown file as a list of **tags** (this behaviour is configurable, the tags line can be prefixed with a term or switched off).

 Implemented in **Python** using **Flask**, **Whoosh** and **Mistune**.